Werris Creek: In popular culture

-Country musician, Marie Hodson lives in Werris Creek.
+Marie Hodson, a country musician, lives in Werris Creek.

 Tokyo 2020 Australian rhythmic gymnast Scott Suckling began his career in Werris Creek.

 American singer/songwriter and Country/Rockabilly recording artist Jason Lee Wilson memorialized the town in the song "Werris Creek" which was included on his 2007 debut solo album entitled "High Country".

-Bobby Rivers played by musician and Australian Rock Legend, Jon English, reminisces about growing up in Werris Creek in the 1960s during an episode of the final series of his TV sitcom All Together Now (1991 Australian TV series), an actual yearbook from Werris Creek school 1967 was used as a prop in the episode.
+Bobby Rivers played by musician and Australian Rock Legend, Jon English, reminisces about growing up in Werris Creek in the 1960s during an episode of the final series of his TV sitcom All Together Now, an actual yearbook from Werris Creek school 1967 was used as a prop in the episode.

 Filming of Angelina Jolie's "Unbroken"

 In 2013, different historic locations in Werris Creek including the train station, alleyways and streets were filmed for Angelina Jolie's "Unbroken" (2014).
 During the filming, Angelina visited Werris Creek and walked around the town talking with locals and happily had pictures taken with them.